cwray07/miRNA_analysis/README.md

 ## Genome downloads and indexing

 Now that we have trimmed fastq files, we need download genomes for our species of interest - in this case the Sheep (_Ovis aries_) and the liver fluke (_Fasciola hepatica_).
-We can find these easily enough - for mammal genomes you can download them from [NCBI FTP site](https://ftp.ncbi.nih.gov/genomes/) (see the README files for details on which genomes to download and where to find them) and for parasites you can get them from [WormBase ParaSite](https://parasite.wormbase.org/ftp.html).
+We can find these easily enough - for mammal genomes you can download them from [Ensembl](http://www.ensembl.org/info/data/index.html) and for parasites you can get them from [WormBase ParaSite](https://parasite.wormbase.org/ftp.html).
 Rather than downloading them to your laptop and uploading them to kelvin it's best to download them straight into your scratch space.

 SSH your way into your kelvin account and navigate to your scratch space with: